TOZ-57: History

 Development of the TOZ-57 began in connection with the growing popularity of skeet shooting in the USSR in the 1970s.
-The first prototypes were made in the second half of the 1970s.
+The first prototypes were made in 1974.

 In 1977, TOZ-57 shotgun was awarded the golden medal of the Leipzig Trade Fair and received the State quality mark of the USSR.
 In July 1978, TOZ-57K and TOZ-57K-1S were officially announced as new models of skeet shotguns.

 After tests and trials, in January 1979, TOZ-57K и TOZ-57T shotguns were shown at VDNKh exhibition in Moscow and Tula Arms Plant began the serial production of these shotguns.
 In summer 1981, the price of one standard TOZ-57K (or TOZ-57T) shotgun was 640 roubles.

 At the beginning of 1983, it was proposed to produce versions of IZh-27 and TOZ-57 shotguns with "paradox" rifling for hunting in densely populated areas In February 1983, TOZ-57-12E was presented at the hunting weapons exhibition in Krasnoyarsk.

 In April 1987, it was announced that Tula Arms Plant would begin mass production of new TOZ-84 shotgun and this gun will replace in production TOZ-34, TOZ-55 and TOZ-57.
 After this, production of TOZ-57 was discontinued.

 These shotguns were used by Soviet teams in international shooting competitions (incl. the ISSF World Shooting Championships and the Olympic Games).